lukin0110/poetry-copier/README.md

 Setting up a project can be tedious and requires a lot of "plumbing" to get `CI/CD` right, to get `pyproject.toml` right, to get the `Dockerfile` right, etc.

 The use of [Docker](https://www.docker.com/) in conjunction with [Development Containers](https://containers.dev/) are key in this template to provide a smooth development experience.
-It's possible to develop without a *Development Container* and use [Poetry](https://python-poetry.org/) with [virtual Environment](https://docs.python.org/3/library/venv.html) straight away, however the template is optimized to provide a smooth development environment with development containers.
+It's possible to develop without a *Development Container* and use [Poetry](https://python-poetry.org/) with [virtual environments](https://docs.python.org/3/library/venv.html) straight away, however this template is optimized to provide a working development environment with development containers.

 > [!Note]
 >